radaeze/radaeze.github.io/_gaming/dwarf-fortress.md

 ---
-title: Text as Graphics as Dwarves
+title: Text as Graphics as Dwarves (Review)
+date: 2017-11-30
 introduction: "Critical review and explainer for the sandbox strategy game, Dwarf Fortress"
 ---